uoftweb/constitution/README.md

 ## Termination of Executives or General Members

 Any member of the club who commits an act negatively affecting the interests of the club and its members, including non-disclosure of a significant or continuing conflict of interest, may be given notice of removal.
-The member up for removal shall have the right to defend his/her actions.
-A vote will be held at an executive meeting, and a two-thirds majority vote of the current executives present in favor of removal is required.
-The member must have the right to an appeal before the general membership, and the majority vote of the general membership will have the final say on the matter.
+The member up for removal shall have the right to defend their actions.
+A two-thirds majority vote of the current general members and of at least one executive member in favor of removal is required.
+The member must have the right to an appeal before the general and executive membership.
+If the aforementioned vote goes through, the member will be removed from the club’s membership and will lose any privileges associated with being a member of the club.

 The member will be removed from the club’s membership and will lose any privileges associated with being a member of the club.